- For defenders

 Front Line Defenders contributed to the Global Report on the Situation of Women Human Rights Defenders.
 The Global Report gives a contextual analysis of the environment in which WHRDs work and the violations they face because of their gender and/or work defending women's rights and sexual rights.
 While WHRDs face a number of similar violations as other defenders, it is essential to recognize the gendered consequences of violations for WHRDs.
 The risks faced by WHRDs are increased because there is no systematic documentation of the gender-specific nature and manifestations of the violence and violations of their rights.
 The Global Report draws on individual and collective analysis of organisations working with WHRDs.
 The analysis is informed by five key phenomena – fundamentalisms; militarization and situations of conflict; globalization; crises of democracy or governance; and heteronormativity.
 At a time when WHRDs receive little attention in the human rights arena, the Global Report on the Situation of WHRDs aims to advance the recognition of WHRDs.

-Front Line Defenders organses a team to participate in the 2013 Flora Women's Mini Marathon each year, to support the organisation's work with WHRDs.
+Front Line Defenders organses a team to participate in the annual Flora Women's Mini Marathon in Dublin, to support the organisation's work with WHRDs.
 Join us in supporting WHRDs.